Overview of Environmental Clearance

 Importance of Public Participation

-The documents required for obtaining EC may vary depending on the project's nature, scope, and scale.
-However, some of the commonly required documents include the following:
+The necessary papers required for obtaining EC may vary depending on the project's nature, scope, and scale.
+However, some of the commonly required necessary papers include the following:

 Requirement on Environmental Clearance

 The 1994 EIA Notification made EC essential for all new projects and the expansion/modernisation of existing projects spanning 29 disciplines, including hydro-power, significant irrigation, and flood control projects.
 Schedule 1 of the 2006 EIA Notification lists 32 distinct categories of projects that require environmental approval.
 In addition, an industrial colour code was developed, which categorised sectors based on their environmental effect.
 Depending on their pollution potential, the industries were classified as red, orange, green, or white.
 Only companies classified as white are free from getting environmental permission.